 I definitely don’t love to pack up all four of my kids and make the trek into the city, go through the headache of dragging said kids throughout all of the different stores, just to see if I can find the exact color that I’m looking for.

-That leaves me with the option of either buying my dyed burlap online (which it’s hard to tell if the color will be right just from a picture on the screen) OR taking the time to create it myself.
+That leaves me with the option of either buying my dyed jute fabric online (which it’s hard to tell if the color will be right just from a picture on the screen) OR taking the time to create it myself.

-I’ve been dying it myself for years now, so I decided that “how to dye burlap” needed a post of its own with a bit of instruction for all of my fellow crafters out there.
+I’ve been dyeing it myself for years now, so I decided that “a tutorial on dyeing jute/burlap” needed a post of its own with a bit of instruction for all of my fellow crafters out there.

 You can also ask someone in the fabric store to help you find some Burlap that is bleached white if you are questioning yourself.